CloakerSmoker/Relax-Language/docs/docs/index.md

 That's it.
 Except that most of the work is writing the string of code.

+## How to do most of the work:
+(I recommend you follow these in the order 1-2-3 if you already know a C-like language, and 2-1-3 otherwise)

 For a quick(-ish) rundown of the syntax, and some quirks, see [the basic syntax page](basic-syntax.md).

 For a tutorial sort of thing, see [the tutorial page](tutorial.md).